-Pursuant to the letter dated August 13, 2020, Bureau of Engineering requires sidewalk easements along Argyle Avenue and Yucca Street, and only requires dedications and improvements along Vista Del Mar if the map stamp dated May 14, 2020 is approved.
+Pursuant to the letter dated August 13, 2020, Bureau of Engineering, and as modified by the City Planning Commission on September 24, 2020, sidewalk improvements will be required along Argyle Avenue and Yucca Street to complete 12-foot sidewalk widths consistent with the Mobility Plan 2035 and City street standards, and only requires dedications and improvements along Vista Del Mar if the map stamp dated May 14, 2020 is approved.
 Sewers are available and have been deemed adequate in accommodating the proposed project's sewerage needs, subject to conditions of approval.
 The subdivision will be required to comply with all regulations pertaining to grading, building permits, and street improvement permit requirements.
 Conditions of Approval for the design and improvement of the subdivision are required to be performed prior to the recordation of the tentative map, building permit, grading permit, or certificate of occupancy.

 The Community Plan designates the West Parcel and Center Parcel for Regional Center Commercial land use and the East Parcel for Multiple Family Medium Residential land use.
 According to the Community Plan, corresponding zones for the Regional Center Commercial designation include C2, C4, P, PB, RAS3 and RAS4.
 The corresponding zoning designation for Medium Residential is R3.
-The vesting tentative tract map design includes the merger and resubdivision of an approximately .90-acre (39.375 square foot) portion of the total 1.16 acre project site.
+The vesting tentative tract map design includes the merger and resubdivision of an approximately .90-acre (39,375 square foot) portion of the total 1.16 acre project site.
 The R3 portion of the project site will not be further subdivided and therefore, the lot configurations will not change.
 The remainder of the project site, which is approximately .90 acres will be subdivided into one master ground lot for condominium purposes and five airspace lots for a mixed-use development (Modified Alternative 2).
 The R4 Zone requires a minimum lot size of 5,000 square feet and a minimum lot width of 50 feet.
 The C4 Zone requires the same minimum lot size, and lot width as the R4 Zone.
-The lot area of the .90 acre portion of the project site being subdivided for Modified Alternative 2 is approximately 39,375 square feet, with a lot width of approximately 275 feet.
+The lot area of the .90 acre portion of the project site being subdivided for Modified Alternative 2 is approximately 39.375 square feet, with a lot width of approximately 275 feet.
 The subdivision design is consistent with the General Plan and demonstrates compliance with the General Plan, with regard to lot size and configuration, as well as other specific physical requirements in the plan relating to floor area, height, density and use.

-In conjunction with the Vesting Tentative Tract Map, the applicant is requesting a Zone Change and Height District Change, a Density Bonus Compliance Review with an On-Menu incentive to increase the allowable FAR by 10%, Site Plan Review, and a Master Conditional Use Permit for the sale of Alcoholic Beverages and Live Entertainment/Dancing, which, if approved, would allow the proposed development.
+In conjunction with the Vesting Tentative Tract Map, the applicant is requesting a Zone

+Change and Height District Change, a Density Bonus Compliance Review with an On-Menu incentive to increase the allowable FAR by 10%, Site Plan Review, and a Master Conditional Use Permit for the sale of Alcoholic Beverages and Live Entertainment/Dancing, which, if approved, would allow the proposed development.
 If not approved, the subdivider shall submit a tract map modification.
 Upon approval of the entitlement requests, and as conditioned therein, the design and improvement of the proposed subdivision would be consistent with the intent and purpose of the General Plan.